Shedden massacre: Preliminary hearings

 On January 9, 2007, a preliminary hearing for all six suspects began in a court in London, Ontario, under extremely tight security.
 On the first day of the proceeding, Kellestine gave reporters the finger and swore at a courtroom artist.
 A gag order was issued prohibiting media reports on the evidence presented in the hearing.
 The hearing was expected to take about three months, but did not conclude until June 21, 2007, at which time Justice Ross Webster ruled that all six defendants would stand trial on all charges.
 At the time, defence lawyers for at least two of the suspects said that the evidence presented warranted a reduction in charges for their clients.
 The lawyers were considering asking for a review of Webster's ruling by a higher court, which could delay the case by several months.

 On 3 July 2007, the preliminary inquiry into Douse's death began with "Mary Thompson" testifying that the accused had beaten Douse to death in Flanz's apartment on 6 December 2005.
 The accused took to laughing and snickering when "Mary Thompson" mentioned that their favourite term for Douse was "nigger", which clearly pained Douse's parents and sister who also attending the preliminary inquiry.
 Edwards who attended the preliminary hearing noted that the accused clearly relished their role as "racist thugs".
-Edwards wrote: "Boxer Muscedere and Ripper Fullager would been mortified by how the accused men were representing their club.
+Edwards wrote: "Boxer Muscedere and Ripper Fullager would have been mortified by how the accused men were representing their club.
 For all of their faults, Boxer and Ripper weren't racists, nor were they bullies towards women".
 After the preliminary inquiry ended with the judge ruling the case would go to trial, "Mary Thompson" apologized in person to the Douse family for not stepping forward and for her own use of the term "nigger" for Shawn Douse.
 Shawn Douse's father, John Douse, told "Mary Thompson": "Why are you sorry?
 You helped us.
 You are the star witness.
 Without you, there would be no case".
 The charges relating to Douse's death ended on 7 January 2008 with the four Bandidos charged all pleading guilty.
-Robert Quinn pleaded guilty to second-degree murder, Rudolph Brown and Cameron Acorn to manslaughter and Pierre Aragon to aggravated assault.
+Rudolph Brown pleaded guilty to second-degree murder, Robert Quinn and Cameron Acorn to manslaughter and Pierre Aragon to aggravated assault.
 Justice Edwin Minden called the killing of Douse "a vicious, senseless, callous and cowardly killing", saying the defendants should count themselves lucky for receiving such light sentences.